Decorative neutral curve divider

 MRR helps you see if your business is growing, find problems, and guide big decisions.
 If your New MRR is high but your Net New MRR is flat, you know you have a retention problem.
 Focusing on customer retention strategies—like excellent onboarding, proactive support, and regular check-ins—ensures the clients you work so hard to win actually stick around for the long haul.

-Monitor the Right Key Performance Indicators
+Focus on the Right Key Performance Indicators (KPIs)

 You can’t improve what you don’t measure.
 For any subscription-based business, MRR is a crucial metric because it helps you monitor revenue growth and identify changes in customer behavior.
 But MRR is just one piece of the puzzle.
 To get a complete picture of your business health, you need to track a few other key performance indicators (KPIs).